Cycladic frying pan

-Frying pans is the descriptive name for Early Cycladic II artifacts from the Aegean Islands, flat skillets with a "handle", usually made from earthenware but sometimes stone (Frying pan (Karlsruhe 75/11) is an example).
-They are found especially during the Cycladic Grotta-Pelos and Keros-Syros cultures.
+A frying pan is a type of Early Cycladic II artifact made in the Aegean Islands between c.
+2700 and c.
+2200 BCE.
+They are flat circular disks with a "handle", and usually made from earthenware, but sometimes stone (Frying pan (Karlsruhe 75/11) is an example).
+They are found especially in sites from the Cycladic Grotta-Pelos and Keros-Syros cultures.
 Their purpose remains unknown, although they are usually interpreted as prestige goods.

-Their backsides are typically highly decorated and were apparently carefully crafted.
+One side is usually undecorated, and the main zone is surrounded by a raised rim; this is usually regarded as the top side.
+The other side, regarded as the reverse, is usually slightly wider and highly decorated by incision in the clay, evidently with considerable care, and sometimes using wooden stamps for repeated motifs.

 They have been found at sites throughout the Aegean but are not common: around 200 have been unearthed to date, all but a handful in pottery.
 They are usually found in graves, although they are very uncommon grave goods; the rarity of these objects has contributed to the difficulty in identifying their true purpose.

 Description

 Frying pans typically resemble skillets (hence the name frying pan) in that they have a diameter of 20 to 28 cm, a raised lip and a handle.
 However, all the decoration tends to be on the outside rim and on the base.
 The decoration is stamped or incised.
+The motifs are mostly geometrical, with some vegetal or fish designs.
+Boats with oars are sometimes represented.
 The handles vary a great deal (more so on the mainland).

 Two types of "frying pans" are distinguished.
 One the so-called "Kampos type" is Early Cycladic, characteristically with its straight side decorated with incised lines framing spirals; its rectangular handle with a crossbar; the main circular field commonly decorated with incised running spirals around a central star (ref.
 Dartmouth).
 The other is the "Syros type" with a concave undecorated side, and a two-pronged handle; decoration of main circular field with stamped concentric circles or spirals, often accompanied by incised depictions of longboats or what is sometimes interpreted as female genitalia.

 Common patterns and designs on these "frying pans" include: